Cryptolens/cryptolens-dotnet/Tutorials/v.101-beta.md

 #### Prior reading

 It is recommended that you read through this article first: [https://serialkeymanager.com/docs/api/v3/GetToken](https://serialkeymanager.com/docs/api/v3/GetToken).
-We plan to create a step-by-step video soon, which will appear here.
+A step-by-step video can be found [here](https://youtu.be/3GDwRUBgD4A).

 #### Installing
 We need to install two packages, **SKGLExtension** and **Cryptolens.SKM**.
 You can find them on NuGet.